matatirosolutions/filemaker-data-api-nativescript-demo/README.md

 See the [NativeScript installation documentation](https://docs.nativescript.org/start/quick-setup) for details on getting the dependencies set up.

-You can use the [demo DB on my fms if you wish](fmp://fms.msdev.co.uk/ITG01Demo.fmp12) (username Admin, password Admin, switch to the Images layout)
+You can use the demo DB on my fms if you wish (fmp://fms.msdev.co.uk/ITG01Demo.fmp12, username Admin, password Admin, switch to the Images layout)

 To connect the app to your own FMS you need to modify the settings in /app/home/home.js.